 Students can join GPUTC in year 10 or year 12 and enjoy learning in our new £12 million state-of -the-art building, using industry leading-facilities and equipment.

 Our mission is simple; to provide an outstanding educational experience that will equip our students with the technical skills and practical work experience needed to get a head start in their chosen technical career.

 What is a UTC?

 ‘UTC’ stands for University Technical College which is a pioneering approach to learning for 14 – 19-year-olds offering specialist technical programmes alongside traditional study of the core key academic subjects such as English, Maths, Science and Geography.

 Local businesses sponsoring us and our students are an appealing element of being a UTC.
-Our sponsors, and many other organisations, want high calibre people with the right skills to become valuable employees and, as a result they play a key role in forming the curriculum.
+Our sponsors, and many other organisations want high calibre people with the right skills to become valuable employees and, as a result, they play a key role in forming the curriculum.
 The university designation flags both our sponsorship by the HE sector and the fact that our technical focuses are a great preparation for University as well as work.